seng438-winter-2022/seng438-a5-rjb75/Assignment5_Group14_SENG438.md

 **Disadvantages of RDC**

-- A Tedious process when experimenting with $\text{MTTF}_{min}$ to meet the criteria of the RDC.
+- A Tedious process when experimenting with **MTTFmin** to meet the criteria of the RDC.
 A lot of trial and error was used to create a graph that makes sense.
 - A visual approach can be less accurate than a mathematical approach.
 Mathematical approaches tend to be more precise.
 - Inability to determine quantitative numbers for reliability.
 This includes how trends change and how they affect reliability.

 # ****Comparison of Results****

 When comparing the different results that were generated using the test data we were able to better understand the overall reliability of the system.
-In part 1, we determine an MTTF is  `0.0045` while in part 2, the MTTFmin is `0.000435`.
+In part 1, we determine an MTTF is  `0.0045` while in part 2, the **MTTFmin** is `0.000435`.
 The values are separated by a factor of 10 which indicates that they are quite different quantitatively.
 This can be due to the fact that part 2 calculates the MIN value, and part 1 maybe an average value, which can be much higher.
 We imagine that part 1 is more accurate since part 2 was calculated visually with a trial and error approach while part 1 was calculated mathematically.

 # ****Discussion on Similarity and Differences of the Two Techniques****

 A similarity between both techniques is that they can assess data based on their failure times and failure intensity.
-This was evident when determining the $\text{MTTF}_{min}$ in part 2 of the lab.
+This was evident when determining the **MTTFmin** in part 2 of the lab.
 Based on reliability, both techniques can help determine whether the SUT is ready for release.
 This supports the decision-making process in software.

 Alternatively, part 1 provides quantitative values for the system's availability and reliability.
 While part 2 (RDC) only indicates whether a system falls in the acceptable (or other) ranges based on the data set.
-In addition, RDC allows for experimentation based on hypothetical scenarios when “playing around” with the $\text{MTTF}_{min}$ and the system's confidence levels.
+In addition, RDC allows for experimentation based on hypothetical scenarios when “playing around” with the **MTTFmin** and the system's confidence levels.

 # How the teamwork/effort was divided and managed